-Under the General Data Protection Regulation (GDPR), organizations that process personal data on behalf of others must establish Data Processing Agreements (DPAs).
+Under the General Data Protection Regulation, organizations that process personal data on behalf of others must establish Data Processing Agreements.
 Article 28 mandates specific contractual provisions between data controllers and data processors.

 Required DPA Elements